One bowl, 5 minutes prep, and 8 ingredients are all you need to make these super quick, easy, and delicious small-batch brownies.

 That’s right, I said brownies.
 (We’ll try fugu some other time, you crazy adrenaline junkies.)

 Why are these cute little triangles of chocolate goodness so dangerous?
-Because they are completely addictive and way, way, WAY too easy to make.
+Because they are completely irresistible and way, way, WAY too easy to make.

 If you have 5 minutes to do some mixing and measuring, you keep a half-stocked baking cupboard, and you’ve been to the grocery store sometime in the last two weeks, you could probably make these brownies and start eating them in a little over half an hour.
 (See also, these equally delicious and dangerous 20-minute Small-batch Chocolate Chip Cookies.)

-These are my current favorite brownies in all the world, dense and incredibly chocolatey, with crunchy edges and fudgy centers.
+These are my current favorite brownies in all the world, dense and incredibly chocolatey, with lightly crispy edges and fudgy centers.
 (Depending on the level of fudginess you prefer, you can under-bake them for max brownie gooeyness, which is always an excellent option in my book.)

 This small-batch brownie recipe makes just four to eight brownies depending on how you want to cut them, so you can go wild experimenting (or not!) knowing that you’re making just enough to indulge without *over* indulging.